Z-char/O_notes/Notes/Math Learning/Analysis/Taylor Expansion.md

 Now we are prepared to prove.
 Let $r_{n}(x) = f(x) - \sum\limits_{k=0}^n \frac{f^{(i)}(a)}{i!}(x-a)^i$.
 We want to prove $r_{n}(x) = o(x-a)^n$.
 First we know $r_{n}(a) = r_{n}^{(1)}(a) = \cdots = r_{n}^{(n)}(a) = 0$. ^55b36c
-And we are going to apply LHospital rule:
+And we are going to apply L'Hospital rule:
 $$
 \begin{align}
 \lim_{x \to a} \frac{r_n(x)}{(x-a)^n} &= \lim_{x\to a} \frac{r_n^{(1)}(x)}{n(x-a)^{n-1}} \\